crossoverpptx/crossoverpptx/README.md

 # Hi, I'm crossoverpptx

-🌱 I’m currently a graduate student majoring in computer technology.
+🌱 I am an engineer, specializing in the domains of computers and artificial intelligence.

-⭐️ My recent goal is to enter a great company and become a software engineer.
+⭐️ My recent goal is to attain wealth freedom.

-❤️ My dream is freedom of wealth.
+❤️ My dream is to be a salted fish.

 ## ⚡ Technologies
 ![C++](https://img.shields.io/badge/-C++-00599C?style=flat-square&logo=c)